mdenomy/intro-design-workshop/README.md

 *   raise an exception

 For now, since we don't know too much about our system, let's keep it simple and return true/false

+> A private method is a class waiting to happen - Corey Hanes?

+IMO, this private method isn't interesting enough yet…but sit tight